pheckenlively123/cardSlurp/README.md

 ## xmpsafecopy

-This utility is probably only of interest, if your photo workflow is similar to mine.
+This utility is probably only of interest, if your photo workflow is similar to the author's.
 I like to keep my images on an Samba based file share.
-However, to speed up the culling process, I sometimes copy the image directory to local disk on my MacStudio.
+However, to speed up the culling process, I copy the image directory to local disk on my MacStudio.
 I have PhotoMechanic and Lightroom configured to write metadata to `.xmp` side cart files.
-This allows me to use PhotoMechanic to cull the photoshoot directory.
+This allows me to use PhotoMechanic to cull the images in the photoshoot directory.
 I then copy the `.xmp` files back to the corresponding directory on the Samba file share.
 (Lightroom only knows about the directory on the Samba file share.)
 Then I tell Lightroom to import metadata from the images.

 I wrote this utility, so I could programatically ensure that we are only moving `.xmp` files associated with the same photo shoot.
+`xmpsafecopy` backs up any `.xmp` files present in the target directory.
+It copies all `.xmp` files from the source.
+Finally, it verifies that each `.xmp` files is the same between the source and target.

 `xmpsafecopy` uses the `flag` package, so it understands the `-h` command line option.

 ```
-~/myBin/xmpsafecopy -h
+$ ~/myBin/xmpsafecopy -h
 Usage of /Users/patrickheckenlively/myBin/xmpsafecopy:
   -extension string
     	File extension (default "xmp")